Pinhole-seeded lateral epitaxy and exfoliation of GaSb films on graphene-terminated surfaces: Introduction

 \section{Introduction}

-Remote epitaxy of three-dimensional materials on graphene-terminated surfaces promises to circumvent many of the limitations of conventional epitaxy.
-For example, the weak van der Waals interaction between the film and graphene creates new strain relaxation pathways for highly mismatched growth \cite{bae2020graphene, jiang2019carrier} and enables mechanical exfoliation of free-standing crystalline membranes for flexible devices \cite{kim2017remote, guo2019reconfigurable} and tunign properties via strain in novel geometries \cite{du2021epitaxy}.
-Since the first demonstrations on compound semiconductors \cite{kim2017remote, kong2018polarity}, epitaxy and exfoliation from graphene have been demonstrated for a variety of other materials including transition metal oxides \cite{kum2020heterogeneous, guo2019reconfigurable}, simple metals \cite{lu2018remote}, halide perovskites \cite{jiang2019carrier}, and intermetallic compounds \cite{du2021epitaxy}.
-These films are typically thought to grow via a remote epitaxy mechanism, in which epitaxial registry between film and substrate is achieved via remote interactions through the graphene \cite{kim2017remote, kong2018polarity}.
+Remote epitaxy of three-dimensional materials on graphene-terminated surfaces \cite{kim2017remote} promises to circumvent many of the limitations of conventional epitaxy.
+For example, the weak van der Waals interaction between the film and graphene creates new strain relaxation pathways for highly mismatched growth \cite{bae2020graphene, jiang2019carrier} and enables exfoliation of free-standing crystalline membranes for flexible devices \cite{kim2017remote, guo2019reconfigurable} and tuning properties via strain in novel geometries \cite{du2021epitaxy}.
+Since the first demonstrations for compound semiconductors \cite{kim2017remote, kong2018polarity}, epitaxy and exfoliation from graphene have been demonstrated for a variety of other materials including transition metal oxides \cite{kum2020heterogeneous, guo2019reconfigurable}, simple metals \cite{lu2018remote}, halide perovskites \cite{jiang2019carrier}, and intermetallic compounds \cite{du2021epitaxy}.
+These films are typically thought to grow via a remote epitaxy mechanism \cite{kim2017remote, kong2018polarity}, in which epitaxial registry between film and substrate is achieved via remote interactions that permeate through graphene.